nicoandra/leddimmer/README.md

 ## Layout

 The layout is made with KiCad but I have also included an screenshot of the schematic, in case you want to make your own PCB with another software.
+You could simply produce this PCB for example by uploading the `ESPDimmer.kicad_pcb` file directly in [AISLER](https://go.aisler.net) .

 <img src="https://github.com/stelioskat/ESP8266-Dimmer/blob/master/pics/top.png?raw=true" width="300">
 <img src="https://github.com/stelioskat/ESP8266-Dimmer/blob/master/pics/bot.png?raw=true" width="300">

-## Parts
+### Parts
 <table>
 <tr>
   <th>